sanity-io/gridsome-source-sanity/README.md

 These data structures can be deep and a chore to query (specifying all the possible fields).
 As [noted above](#raw-fields), there is a "raw" alternative available for these fields which is usually what you'll want to use.

-You can install [sanity-blocks-vue-component](https://github.com/rdunk/sanity-blocks-vue-component) from npm and use it in your Gatsby project to serialize Portable Text.
+You can install [sanity-blocks-vue-component](https://github.com/rdunk/sanity-blocks-vue-component) from npm and use it in your Gridsome project to serialize Portable Text.
 It lets you use your own Vue components to override defaults and render custom content types.
 [Learn more about Portable Text in our documentation](https://www.sanity.io/docs/content-studio/what-you-need-to-know-about-block-text).